OvisTek/bvx-clut/README.md

 * * *

-Color Lookup Table (LUT) generates named colours used in 3D BitVoxel Rendering to achieve certain effects.
+Color Lookup Table (LUT) generates named colors used in 3D BitVoxel Rendering to achieve certain effects.
 This LUT is designed to work with the [BitVoxel Engine](https://github.com/OvisTek/bvx.ts).

 ### _**Installation**_